girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## **_Right Shift Operator_**

-This is similar to the left shift, but instead of shifting digits to the left we are shifting them to the right.
-In this process, some of the bits are lost.
+This is similar to the left shift, but instead of shifting digits to the left, we shift them to the right.
+In this process, some of the bits get discarded.

 `Example 1`: